Home

 Omitted Transactions

 Another common cause of imbalance is omitted transactions.
-If you forget to record a transaction on your balance sheet, it can throw off the rest of your financial statements.
-This can be a simple mistake, such as forgetting to record a payment or deposit, but it can have serious consequences.
+If you forget to record a transaction, it can throw off the rest of your financial statements.
+This could be a simple mistake, such as forgetting to record a payment or deposit, but it can have serious consequences.
+Check out our article on Cash Flow Management to understand how missed transactions can impact your cash flow.

 Double Entry Mistakes

 Double entry mistakes occur when a transaction is entered twice, resulting in an imbalance.
-This can happen when two different people enter the same transaction, or when a transaction is recorded in the wrong account.
-Double entry mistakes can be difficult to catch, but they can have a significant impact on the accuracy of your financial statements.
+This can happen when two different team members enter the same transaction or when a transaction is recorded in the wrong account.
+To avoid such errors, implementing internal controls and using accounting software like Xero can be beneficial.

 Troubleshooting Steps

-If your balance sheet is not balancing, there are several troubleshooting steps you can take to identify and resolve the issue.
-In this section, we will cover three main subsections: reviewing transactions, checking formulas, and consulting an accountant.
+If your balance sheet is not balancing, here are some troubleshooting steps to help you identify and resolve the issue:

 Reviewing Transactions